LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 .. _MapTables:

 All map layer attributes are found within the ``<MapTables>`` node.
 For each data layer that can be included in the extractions a new child node must be created.
-The node name (e.g. ``<SSSIs>``) is a user-defined name used to identify the layer - the same name should be used in the `Files`_ column in the partner layer to indicate that this layer should be extracted for a partner.
+The node name (e.g. ``<SSSIs>``) is a user-defined name used to identify the layer - the same name should be used in the `FilesColumn`_ in the partner layer to indicate that this layer should be extracted for a partner.
 The attributes that are required for each map layer are as follows:

 _`TableName`
 	The name of the source GIS layer as it is known in the active MapInfo workspace.